MarcusGrass/pgwm/docs/USAGE.md

 To make a clean install look like the default configuration examples Jetbrains Mono Nerd Font, Font Awesome Brands 6, and Font Awesome Free Solid 6 needs to be installed.

 ## Enter the WM
+First of all check your configuration by running `pgwm --check-cfg` to find out if it's loadable and all fonts can be found.

 On startup, the WM will show an empty background and a bar on top.
 Using default configuration, `mod+shift+enter` will try to spawn [alacritty](https://github.com/alacritty/alacritty), if using another terminal emulator, that should be changed.